 The cost approach to value is applied to all improved real property utilizing the comparative unit method.
-This methodology involves the utilization of national cost data reporting services as well as actual cost information of comparable properties whenever possible.
-Cost models are typically developed based on the Marshall & Swift Valuation Service.
-Cost models include the derivation of replacement cost new (RCN) of all improvements.
-These include comparative base rates, per unit adjustments, and lump sum adjustments.
+This methodology involves the utilization of national cost data reporting services as well as actual cost information on comparable properties whenever possible.
+Cost models are typically developed derivation of replacement cost new (RCN) of all improvements.
+These include the comparative base rates, per unit adjustments, and lump sum adjustments.
 This approach also employs the sales comparison approach in the valuation of the underlying land value.
 Time and location modifiers are necessary to adjust cost data to reflect conditions in a specific market and changes in costs over a period of time.
 Because a national cost service is used as a basis for the cost models, location modifiers are necessary to adjust these base costs specifically for Sabine County.
 These modifiers are provided by the national cost services.